mikemcbride/learn-node/README.md

 This is a repository containing files used to complete the learnyounode course from [Nodeschool.io](http://nodeschool.io/#workshopper-list).

+> **DISCLAIMER:** this repo contains the answers to all problems from the learnyounode project.
+I highly recommend you work through them yourself.
+These are not the official answers, but each one passed.

 ## Install

 **Prerequisites:** you will need to have the npm module "learnyounode" installed globally to run these lessons.